A prototype receiver for Band 2+3 (67-116 GHz) of ALMA.

 transmission worsens as frequency increases.
 Therefore, sideband-separating

 receivers are preferred at those frequencies.
-However, above than
+However, above 600

-600 GHz, they have proved to be difficult to construct.
-With the
+GHz, they have proved to be difficult to construct.
+With the advent

 their fabrication is becoming feasible.
-We are working, in collaboration
+We have worked, in collaboration

 with ALMA Band-9 Group of the Netherlands Institute for Space Research

-in developing a new sideband-separating receiver that will upgrade
+in developing a new sideband-separating receiver at 600 GHz.

 A calibrated digital sideband separating spectrometer for radio astronomy applications.